Sports Development Manager

-For full job description, criteria and applications visit the Jobs at Stirling page.
+For full job description, criteria and applications visit the advert on the Jobs at Stirling page.

 Get involved in sport: learn new skills by volunteering

 We have an extensive range of sports, health and fitness volunteering opportunities in coaching, event management, facility management, marketing and media and officiating.

 We have placements on campus with local community sport organisations and national sports agencies.
 The Zambia Project offers an international volunteering experience where each summer, students from the University deliver a wide range of sports and activities to young Zambians.

 Volunteering is one of the best ways to develop your professional skills, gain experience and enhance your CV.
 There’s no better time to do it than at university.

 If you have time, energy and commitment, we have a role for you.